anthonydiazz/Helpdesk_Simulation/README.md

     - Modify access for Helpdesk, so the helpdesk technician , in this case me can have access to it from the helpdesk desktop instead of having to use the DC

     - Modify access for Personal security group , which is the group where we added the user bwayne into

+    - You would also do the same thing for the Finance shared folder, but instead add the finance secuiryt group to it